Daniel-KM/Omeka-S-module-Bibliography/README.md

 * Improve conversion from dcterms and bibo into csl, or find a library for it.
 See https://docs.citationstyles.org/en/1.0.1/index.html.
 * Use the dcterms:type if resource class is not present.
+* Add a bulk replacement from bibo to fabio.

 Warning